2020 nanny pay rates: How much should I pay my nanny?

 To get a baseline for how much a nanny earns in your city, Care.com is a great resource to turn to.
 Based on the millions of job posts on the site, here are the 2020 average hourly nanny pay rates in several major cities.

 If you don't see your city on this list, you can use Care.com's calculator to see the estimated rate in your city.
 Keep in mind, these hourly nanny pay rates assume a nanny caring for one child and working full-time.
 If your care needs are different, you should decrease or increase this rate.

 What should I take into account to adjust my nanny's hourly pay rate?

 Now that you have a good estimate of what the average nanny expects to earn in your area, you need to look at the details of the job you're offering and the credentials of the nannies you're interviewing to fine-tune the final pay rate.
 Here are four major factors to consider:

-Is your nanny first aid or CPR certified?
+Whether your nanny is first aid or CPR certified.
 If so, they most likely should command a higher hourly rate than a candidate with no medical training.
 The added peace of mind knowing your nanny can provide a basic level of support for your child if something goes wrong is generally worth paying extra for.

-Will your nanny's job go beyond caring for your kids?
+Any job responsibilities that go beyond caring for your kids.
 Some families ask their nanny to pitch in with additional household help, such as laundry and running errands.
 If you're planning to ask your nanny to handle things like this, expect them to want additional money for these tasks.

-Remember there are other costs associated with hiring a nanny
+What other costs are associated with hiring a nanny?

 By now, you should have a good idea of what to pay your new nanny.
-But there are other expenses you need to think about that will finalize your total care budget.
+But there are other expenses aside from payroll that you need to think about to finalize your total care budget.